LitSignal/site-policy/Policies/global-privacy-practices.md

 For those located in the European Union, we have applied for certification for the [EU–US Privacy Shield](https://www.privacyshield.gov/) on August 26, 2016, and received our certification on January 26, 2017.
 You may view it on the [Privacy Shield List](https://www.privacyshield.gov/participant?id=a2zt000000001K2AAI).

-The Privacy Shield Framework is based on seven principles, and GitHub complies with them in the following ways:
+The Privacy Shield Framework is based on seven principles, and Litsignal complies with them in the following ways:

 - **Notice**
   - We let you know when we're collecting your personal information.